serokell/blog-posts/whats-that-typeclass-alternative/article.md

 instance Alternative IO -- Defined in ‘GHC.Base’
 ```

-This already gives us a lot of useful facts:
+This gives us some useful facts:

 1. A type implementing `Alternative` must be of [kind](https://serokell.io/blog/kinds-and-hkts-in-haskell) `* -> *`.
 2. It must also implement `Applicative` (and, with that, also `Functor`).
 3. To implement it, you must implement `<|>` and `empty`.
 4. In addition to those methods, it gives you `some` and `many`, which we'll discuss further below.

+### Alternative for Maybe

-5. It's already defined for the `Maybe` type that we used in the example above.
+`Alternative` is already defined for the `Maybe` type that we used in the example at the start.

-Lets take a look on the implementation of `Alternative Maybe`:
+Let's take a look at the implementation:

 ```haskell
 instance Alternative Maybe where